 They may have already chosen to engage with another recruiting agency

 They may already have enough candidates lined up

 With tough competition, your efforts need to be highly focussed, or much like the hamster wheel, you could just be running around in circles and achieving no visible results.

-You need to ensure that in your prospecting and outreach efforts, your communication is personalized, you are contacting decision-makers and people with budgetary control, capturing the intent of your customers and pursuing the high-intent leads.
+You need to ensure that in your prospecting and outreach efforts, your communication is personalized, you are contacting decision-makers and people with budgetary control, capturing the intent of your customers, and pursuing high-intent leads.